 Research on Herniated Discs and Chiropractic

-After receiving chiropractic, "The patient responded favorably and his multi-symptom complex resolved within 90 days of treatment."
-Furthermore, the patient was still experiencing relief one year after the chiropractic intervention.
+After receiving chiropractic care, "The patient responded favorably and his multi-symptom complex resolved within 90 days of treatment."
+In addition, the patient was still enjoying relief one year after the chiropractic intervention.

 Don't suffer from chronic herniated disc pain.
 Give our Tumwater office a call today at (360) 489-0635 for a consultation or appointment.

 - Leemann S, Peterson CK, Schmid C, Anklin B, Humphreys BK.
 Outcomes of acute and chronic patients with magnetic resonance imaging-confirmed symptomatic lumbar disc herniations receiving high-velocity, low-amplitude, spinal manipulative therapy: a prospective observational cohort study with one-year follow-up.
 Journal of Manipulative and Physiological Therapeutics 2014;37(3):155-163.